HomeSite Map

 June 26th, 1964 is when US audiences got their first taste of "And I Love Her."
 United Artists Records rush-released their soundtrack album for "A Hard Day's Night" utilizing only the mono masters received from EMI around June 10th, 1964, this album topping the Billboard album chart for 14 weeks.
 To create a "High Fidelity Stereo" mix for the stereo release of the album, they transferred the mono mix of the song featuring Paul's single-tracked vocals to two seperate channels and boosted the bass frequencies on the left channel while raising the treble frequencies on the right, slightly raising the volume of George's guitar solo on the right channel to simulate the stereo effect.
 United Artists kept this album in print until the label was purchased by Capitol Records in 1978, Capitol beginning their reprints of this soundtrack album on August 1st, 1980.
 This album got its compact disc release on January 21st, 2014, both the mono and stereo versions of the album being contained on a single CD.

 Capitol Records were hot on their heels to expose America to the song in a great way.
 On July 20th, they released their album "Something New" which featured four songs from the movie including "And I Love Her."
 The mono edition of the album included the March 3rd, 1964 mono mix featuring Paul's single-tracked vocals, while the stereo edition included the standard mono mix with Paul's double-tracked vocals.
-While it didn't outsell the soundtrack album, it was highly successful and peaked at #2 on the Billboard album chart right under the United Artists album.
-This album was also released on an individual compact disc on January 21st, 2014, both the mono and stereo versions being contained on one CD.
+While it didn't outsell the United Artists soundtrack album, it was highly successful and peaked at #2 on the Billboard album chart directly under the UA "A Hard Day's Night" album at #1.
+"Something New" was also released on an individual compact disc on January 21st, 2014, both the mono and stereo versions being contained on one CD.

 Simultaneously on July 20th, Capitol released the song as a single with "If I Fell" as the b-side.
 This helped give another song from the movie exposure which, in turn, meant more sales for Capitol in the long run.
 The primary attention on the singles charts was on their recently released single "A Hard Day's Night," but "And I Love Her" still had a very good chart response, reaching #12 on the Billboard Hot 100.